 Dan L. Duncan.
-Mr. Duncan was elected Chairman and a Director of Enterprise GP in April 1998, Chairman and a Director of the general partner of EPO in December 2003, Chairman and a Director of EPE Holdings in August 2005 and Chairman and a Director of DEP GP in October 2006.
+Mr. Duncan was elected Chairman and a Director of EPGP in April 1998, Chairman and a Director of the general partner of EPO in December 2003, Chairman and a Director of EPE Holdings in August 2005 and Chairman and a Director of DEP GP in October 2006.
 Mr. Duncan served as the sole Chairman of EPCO from 1979 to December 2007.
 Mr. Duncan now serves as Group Co-Chairman of EPCO with his daughter, Ms. Randa Duncan Williams, who is also a Director of EPE Holdings.
+In December 2009, Mr. Duncan was appointed as a Director of LE GP, LLC, the general partner of Energy Transfer Equity, L.P. (a publicly traded energy services partnership).
 He also serves as an Honorary Trustee of the Board of Trustees of the Texas Heart Institute at Saint Luke's Episcopal Hospital.

 Michael A. Creel.
-Mr. Creel was elected President and Chief Executive Officer of Enterprise GP in August 2007.
-From June 2000 to August 2007, Mr. Creel served as Chief Financial Officer of Enterprise GP and an Executive Vice President of Enterprise GP from January 2001 to August 2007.
-Mr. Creel, a Certified Public Accountant, also served as a Senior Vice President of Enterprise GP from November 1999 to January 2001.
+Mr. Creel was elected President and Chief Executive Officer of EPGP in August 2007.
+From June 2000 to August 2007, Mr. Creel served as Chief Financial Officer of EPGP and an Executive Vice President of EPGP from January 2001 to August 2007.
+Mr. Creel, a Certified Public Accountant, also served as a Senior Vice President of EPGP from November 1999 to January 2001.
 In December 2007, Mr. Creel was elected Group Vice Chairman and Chief Financial Officer of EPCO.
 Prior to these elections in EPCO, Mr. Creel served as Chief Operating Officer from April 2005 to December 2007 and Chief Financial Officer from June 2000 to April 2005 for EPCO.
-He also serves as a Director of DEP GP and Enterprise GP since October 2006 and 2005, respectively.
+He also serves as a Director of EPE Holdings, DEP GP and EPGP since October 2009, 2006 and 2005, respectively.
 Mr. Creel served as President, Chief Executive Officer and a Director of EPE Holdings from August 2005 through August 2007.
-In October 2005, Mr. Creel was elected a Director of Edge Petroleum Corporation, a publicly traded oil and natural gas exploration and production company.
+In October 2005, Mr. Creel was elected a Director of Edge Petroleum Corporation, a publicly traded oil and natural gas exploration and production company which filed a voluntary petition under Chapter 11 of the U.S. Bankruptcy Code in October 2009.

 W. Randall Fowler.
-Mr. Fowler was elected Executive Vice President and Chief Financial Officer of Enterprise GP, EPE Holdings and DEP GP in August 2007.
-Mr. Fowler served as Senior Vice President and Treasurer of Enterprise GP from February 2005 to August 2007 and of DEP GP from October 2006 to August 2007.
-In February 2006, Mr. Fowler became a Director of Enterprise GP, EPE Holdings and of DEP.
+Mr. Fowler was elected Executive Vice President and Chief Financial Officer of EPGP, EPE Holdings and DEP GP in August 2007.
+Mr. Fowler served as Senior Vice President and Treasurer of EPGP from February 2005 to August 2007 and of DEP GP from October 2006 to August 2007.
+In February 2006, Mr. Fowler became a Director of EPGP, EPE Holdings and of DEP.
 Mr. Fowler also served as Senior Vice President and Chief Financial Officer of EPE Holdings from August 2005 to August 2007.